How to Get a Business Loan with Tax Liens

 Because of the higher level of risk associated with these types of business loans, however, the interest rates and fees will be higher than at a bank, and the repayment periods are typically shorter.
 Often when you take out a bad credit business loan, the lender requires daily or weekly payments through direct withdrawals from your bank account.

-Before approaching an alternative lender keep in mind that you must be enrolled in a payment plan with the IRS even if you are applying for bad credit business loans.
+Before approaching an alternative lender keep in mind that you must be enrolled in a payment plan with the IRS even if you are applying for a merchant cash advance.
 Additionally, when you have a negative mark such as a tax lien on your credit report it is important to try to make other parts of your application look as good as possible.
 Get your business banking in order, try to pay off any smaller debts that just add to your lower credit score and derogatory information, and make as many payments to your government payment plan.
 These very small adjustments will help improve your chances when a tax lien is looming.

 Improving Your Chances of Approval